slevy14/git-tutorial/README.md

 ```shell
 git stash
 ```
 After this, if you run `git status`, you'll see that the working tree is clean, despite the fact that we didn't commit these changes.
 In fact, if you run the file with `python3 hello.py`, you'll see that the last line of the output is missing.
 The files are reverted to their status at the previous commit without any edits.
-In a bit you will see why this is a necessary step before branching (in fact, git wont let you switch branches without a clean working tree).
+In a bit you will see why this is a necessary step before branching (in fact, Git won't let you switch branches without a clean working tree).
 ### Make a branch
 One reason to make a branch may be to make experimental changes without effecting the main branch.
 Make a new branch called "new-branch" to make some changes on:
 ```shell